mssalvatore/tmpwatcher/README.md

 # owwatcher

 Detects when world-writable directories or files are created in a specific directory.
-This is useful for passively discovering TOCTOU vulnerabilities.
+This is useful for passively discovering symlink race or TOCTOU vulnerabilities.

 ## Description